sheffieldnlp/deepQuest/README.md

 ## Acknowledgements

-The development of DeepQuest received funding from the [European Association of Machine Translation][5] and the [Amazon Academic Research Awards][6] program.
+The development of DeepQuest received funding from the [European Association for Machine Translation][5] and the [Amazon Academic Research Awards][6] program.

 [1]: https://www.sheffield.ac.uk